gz97/books-read/The-Phoenix-Project-Gene-Kim.md

 -	Emphasis on the performance of the entire system, rather than a specific silo of work or department
 -	Understand the flow of work.
 Understand what work is, where it comes from, and that it can only go forward
+    - Know what exactly can help achieve business objectives – projects, security, compliance with regulations etc. It is the outcomes that really matter, not the work you do.
 -	Increase work flow – identify bottlenecks and constraints, decrease WIP
 -	Create quality at each step, from the source onwards
 -	Never allow local optimization to create global degradation – local vs global objectives